 From a plain language perspective, contractions help to make writing seem more natural and less ‘stuffy’.
 Researchers have also shown that they enhance readability.

 There are exceptions to this, though.
 Writing words out in full can emphasise a statement.
-So sometimes it is the right thing not to use contractions, such as in this very sentence!
+So sometimes it is right to avoid contractions, such as in this very sentence!